-- APEC economies should develop ambitious, fully-costed and funded domestic lifecourse immunization plans that are consistent with domestic legislative and policy frameworks and aligned with domestic health plans. - Funding should be sufficient to enable access to new, innovative vaccines across the life-course, and to build resilient and sustainable program capacity and infrastructure. - Plans should include commitments to explore innovative financing mechanisms that source funds from outside of the traditional means, and create incentives that improve program performance.
+- IndicatorPercentage of APEC economies that have written and introduced an Economy-wide Immunization Plan with provisions for the life-course and concrete proposals for financing strategies - Actions APEC economies should develop ambitious, fully-costed and funded domestic life-course immunization plans that are consistent with domestic legislative and policy frameworks and aligned with domestic health plans. - Funding should be sufficient to enable access to new, innovative vaccines across the life-course, and to build resilient and sustainable program capacity and infrastructure. - Plans should include commitments to explore innovative financing mechanisms that source funds from outside of the traditional means, and create incentives that improve program performance.
 This may include trust funds, credit guarantee schemes, performance-based financing, and/or impact bonds.